Tricktionary/kombucha-builder-tricktionary/README.md

 * Build a random flight picker for kombucha recipes.
 * Flights should contain 4 different kombucha recipes.
 They are only valid with 4.
 * Each kombucha should have a different tea base.
-* The endpoint should contain two different options when creating one's flight:
+* The endpoint should contain two different options when creating a new flight:
-  * A way to select kombucha recipes greater then a given rating.
+  * An optional way to select kombucha recipes greater then a given rating.
-  * A way to select kombucha recipes that contain a specific ingredient
+  * An optional way to select a particular kombucha recipe as part of the flight.

 ## Exercise 3 - Querying Kombucha Recipes